revature-13Aug18-java/code-samples-for-Cindy-Peng/P2-FrontEnd/README.md

 C and C Investments is a stock portfolio application that allows users to manage their shares.
 They can search companies for their stocks and buy or sell them.
 They can also see their history of transactions.
+This folder has the code for the front end application.

 - HTML, CSS, AJAX, DevOps, Angular, Git
 - Used Angular's HttpClient to make AJAX calls to the API and REST